 - Heat up your skillet on medium heat.
 Cook the patties until golden brown on the bottom.
 This usually takes about 4-5 minutes.
 Turn the patties over and continue cooking for 3-4 minutes more.
-You can use a meat thermometer to check, they should reach 165°F. For the final 2 minutes, add the cheese so it melts nicely.
+You can use a meat thermometer to check; they should reach 145°F for medium cooked and 160°F for well done.
+For the final 2 minutes, add the cheese, so it melts nicely.

 - Spread the mayonnaise (if desired) on the brioche buns before assembling.
-Each one should be topped with, caramelized onions first, then mushrooms.
-Add some salad if you want.
-Enjoy
+Each one should be topped with caramelized onions first, then mushrooms.

 Frequently Asked Questions

-What do I do if my hamburger is sticking to the pan?
+What do I do if my hamburger sticks to the pan?